After Closing, Is the Seller Responsible for Any Repairs In Garland

 Breaking Down The Process: How Post-closing Repairs Are Handled In Real Estate Transactions In Texas

-Following that, both parties can negotiate and agree on which repairs will be completed before closing.
+Both parties can negotiate and agree on which repairs will be completed before closing.
 If an agreement cannot be reached, the buyer may be able to cancel the contract or proceed with closing and addressing the repairs after taking possession of the home.

 To ensure a successful real estate transaction in Texas, buyers must understand their responsibility for post-closing repairs.